Mokošica: History

-New Mokošica

-New Mokošica consists of three residential units, that were built in three phases.
-New urban development dates back to the early 1980s when the first multi-storey dwellings were built.
-The terrain on which New Mokošica is located abounds with olive groves, vineyards and fields.
-There are now residential buildings, a primary school sports hall, a kindergarten, health centre, cafes, shops, bank, bakery, post office, betting shops, playgrounds for children and sports courts for adults.
-There are plans to construct a new church and a large shopping centre.

-There is a large number of high-rise buildings that were built in the 1980s and the beginning of the 1990s.
-The second and third phase of construction involved the evolution of "Our House" to "Small houses".
-Typical homes are residential buildings of three to four-stories, while the so-called Small houses or urban villas consist of up to two floors and four rooms per house.
-In 2005, the fourth phase of construction of new buildings from the housing incentive program (POS) began.
-This has resulted in an entirely new look for the area.
+Demographics

+According to the 2021 census, its population was 2,193.
+It is considered one of the most densely populated urban districts in Croatia.
+The vast majority of the population are Croats, with small percentages of Serbs and Bosniaks.

 Economy

 The vast majority of employees in Mokošica work in Dubrovnik.
 Main branches of economy in Mokošica are tourism, shipbuilding and fishing.
 There are plans to construct a large shopping centre and consequently the development of trade.

 In the immediate vicinity of Komolac there is a marina.
 ACI Marina Dubrovnik in Komolac is the holder of a blue flag, and is located near the source of the river Ombla.
 The marina is completely protected from storm waves and the sea.
 It is considered one of the safest marinas in the world.

 Transportation

 New Mokošica is connected to Dubrovnik by the Adriatic highway.
 The 7 kilometre journey is covered frequently by bus lines 1A and 1B of the transportation company Libertas.